Tommy Dunne (footballer, born 1932)

 Tommy Dunne (1932 – 15 May 2015) was an Irish international footballer.

+Career

-An attack-minded wing half, capable of taking a firm grip on proceedings in the middle of the park, he began his senior career as an inside forward with Shamrock Rovers in 1951.
+He began his senior career as an inside forward with Shamrock Rovers in 1951.
 However, when the Hoops won the league championship in 1953–54, Dunne was playing in the Leinster Senior League, although he had been kept on as a Rovers player.

 At the end of that season he left Milltown to join St Patricks Athletic.
 The son of Jimmy Dunne, who played for Arsenal in the 1930s, he helped St Pats take the league crown from Rovers in 1954–55, and helped them retain it the following year.